oss-serverless/serverless/README.md

 This repository is based on Serverless Framework v3.
 It exists to help those that are still on this version and cannot upgrade immediately to v4.

-This is not intended as a fork or long-term maintained project, but to solve immediate needs for v3.
+This is not intended as a fork or long-term maintained project, but to solve immediate needs for v3 to continue working.

 It contains the following differences: